Maksat/RunningCoach/docs/prd/06_ADAPTIVE_TRAINING_ENGINE.md

 This document defines the core intelligence system that differentiates RunningCoach from static training plans.
 The Adaptive Training Engine is the "brain" that translates individual readiness, response patterns, and life circumstances into daily training prescriptions, combined with real-time guidance during workout execution.

 ## 2. Research Foundation
+*   **Muscle-Tendon-Bone Lag:** Cardiovascular fitness improves weeks faster than tendons (months) and bones (3-6 months).
+Progression must be governed by the slowest adapting tissue to prevent injury.
+*   **Single-Run Spikes:** The "10% rule" for weekly volume is less predictive than single-run spikes.
+Increasing a single run by >10% over the longest run in the past 30 days increases injury risk by 64%.
 *   **HRV-Guided Training:** Produces 50% high responders vs. 29% for predetermined plans, with 6.2% performance improvement vs. 2.9% for fixed programs
 *   **Responder Classification:** No evidence supports "global non-responders"—non-response is measure-specific and stimulus-specific
 *   **Multi-Criteria Decisions:** Single-metric decisions are unreliable; combine 4-5 readiness markers for robust daily prescriptions